broxus/locklift/docs/src/pages/concepts/transaction-finalization.md

 - The account to which the transaction belongs.
 - The logical time of the transaction.
-- One or zero inbound messages processed by the transaction.
+- An inbound message processed by the transaction.
+Each transaction is always initiated by this message.
 - The number of generated outbound messages.
 - The outbound messages themselves.
 - The initial and final state of the account, including its balance.